laravel test factories

 Sequences for Deterministic Variation

-When you’re testing filtering, pagination, or sorting, you need predictable variation — not random variation.
+When you are testing filtering, pagination, or cost aggregation, you need predictable variation, not random variation.
 Sequences deliver that.

 Post::factory()